mgbrian/ai-tools/README.md

 ### brain
 [[code]](https://github.com/mgbrian/brain/)

-A suite of cognitive features: sensory (audio and visual) and higher cognition (language processing, reasoning, memory, etc.).
+A suite of cognitive features: sensory (audio and visual), higher cognition (language processing, reasoning, etc.) and memory.

 This is designed to mimic a human brain's functions, focusing on how it interacts with the environment i.e. input, processing and output.